flikore/validator/usage.md

 var_dump($v->validate(''));   // bool(true)
 {% endhighlight %}

 The validators ignores null values and empty strings.
-If you like to make sure a value is not empty, use the NotEmptyValidator.
+If you like to make sure a value is not empty, use the [`NotEmptyValidator`]({{ site.baseurl }}/api/master/class-Flikore.Validator.Validators.NotEmptyValidator.html "NotEmptyValidator").

 {% highlight php %}
 <?php